 At the end of practice the bows (rei) are instead in the order sensei ni, otagai ni, then shomen ni.
 Arigatou gozaimashita is said instead of onegaishimasu.

-Ki ken tai ichi - lit. sword (strike), body (usually fumi komi) and spirit (kiai) as one (at the same precise time of a strike).
+Ki ken tai ichi - lit. sword (strike), body (usually fumi komi or hikitsuke), and spirit (mind/intention, indicated by kiai) as one (at the same precise time of a strike).